 It was undeniable, Jerome’s evaporative cooling system was going to be like pissing into an asparagus-scented wind.
 So he’d have to fork out big on refrigerative cooling.
 For the entire home.

 Sadly, the grid gets brought to its knees quicker than an influencer looking for a bar card on a night out.
-So he thought beyond the box, telling us,
+So he thought beyond the box, telling The Times,

 “Well, I’m on good terms with Angelo down the road and his wood fired pizzas go off.
 He can barely keep up with demand so I offered to let him cook up a few pizzas in my lounge room during the last lot of heatwaves.
 Humans can’t survive in my lounge but it cooks a pretty decent pizza”